AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 python PrsCAL.v1.1.py  -Method p+t (or ldpred) -bf PLINK_format -rf TEST (p+t or ldpred)  -out TEST

 #####
-# Step 2.
+### Step 2.
 PrsCAL calculation

 When run Step 1 or already you run the Step 1, PrsCAL can be used to caclulcate all summary statistics for PRS

 ### 1. Not adjusted for Site

-python PrsCAL.v1.1.py  -Method stat -PRS TEST (get from PrsCAL step 1)  -Pheno Phenotype file with two columns (IID, PRS; seprated by commas) -PCA PCA file (With columns, PC1 PC2 PC3 PC4, or more, Age, Sex; Seprated by tab)
+python PrsCAL.v1.1.py  -Method stat -PRS TEST (get from PrsCAL step 1)  -Pheno Phenotype file with two columns (IID, PRS; seprated by commas) -PCA PCA file (With columns, PC1 PC2 PC3 PC4, or more, Age, Sex,T2DM1; Seprated by tab)

 ### 1. Adjusted for Site

-python PrsCAL.v1.2.py  -Method stat -PRS TEST (get from PrsCAL step 1)  -Pheno Phenotype file with two columns (IID, PRS; seprated by commas) -PCA PCA file (With columns, PC1, PC2, PC3, PC4, or more, Age, Sex, Site; Seprated by tab)
+python PrsCAL.v1.2.py  -Method stat -PRS TEST (get from PrsCAL step 1)  -Pheno Phenotype file with two columns (IID, PRS; seprated by commas) -PCA PCA file (With columns, PC1, PC2, PC3, PC4, or more, Age, Sex, T2DM1, Site; Seprated by tab)